FF-Projects-HQ/docs.kalopsiaxr/About/What_IsNot_Kalopsia_XR.md

 Even if we depreceted these features, we **have** their functions in our source code.
 So if our customers will want these features from us, **we can just integrate them in a short time.**

-**In short, these deprecatations are not about know-how.
+**In short, these deprecatations are not about our know-how.
 They are all about focusing its purpose and decreasing its learning curve.
-We came these conclussions with our pilot applications in factories.**
+We came these conclusions with our pilot applications in factories.**